Icebane1331/CyberSecurity_MK/Homework_week_12/SubmissionFile.md

 10. What are the advantages of using curl over the browser?

-        Curl allows us to access a webserver or database when there is no UI or links available to do so.
+        Curl allows us to access a web server or database when there is no UI or links available to do so.

 11. Which curl option is used to change the request method?